 - a.
 Expand evidence-based home visitation services. - b.
 Increase utilization of the Screening, Brief Intervention and Referral to Treatment (SIBRT) tool to identify and refer women at risk for alcohol, substance abuse, domestic violence, and post-partum depression for treatment and services. - c.
 Promote safe sleep awareness through education and collaboration. - d.
-Expand the Well-Woman Program so that women of child-bearing age receive pre-conception and inter-conception health as a means to address chronic health conditions before and between pregnancies. - f.
+Expand the Well-Woman Program so that women of child-bearing age receive pre-conception and inter-conception health as a means to address chronic health conditions before and between pregnancies. - e.
+Provide education to women and families on the benefits of breastfeeding for both mom and baby. - f.
 Promote and improve the system of perinatal regionalization which is designed to ensure women have access to hospitals equipped to provide the most appropriate level of care for their pregnancy needs. - g.
 Educate healthcare providers and women who have experienced a spontaneous preterm birth about benefits, processes, and access to 17P (Hydroxyprogesterone Caproate), a hormone treatment prescribed to reduce the risk of a subsequent spontaneous preterm birth. - 7.
 The State should continue to implement all sections of the federal Omnibus Budget Reconciliation Act that affect prenatal and neonatal services. - 8.
 The State should improve the accessibility of services for maternity and pediatric patients through expansion and improvement of services to women and children.